 To get started, navigate to Contacts > Accounts.

-When you first visit the Accounts page, the application checks to see if you have properly configured a sync via the CRM Administration page.
-If you have not yet setup a recurring sync, click Go To CRM Administration or navigate to Settings > CRM Administration to set the frequency of synchronization to populate your CRM data.
+When you first visit the Accounts page, the application checks to see if you have properly configured a sync via the Data Management page.
+If you have not yet set up a recurring sync navigate to Settings > Data Management to set the frequency of synchronization to populate your CRM data.

 When you land back on the Accounts Dashboard a popup will appear where you will define which list contains your CRM Contacts and the field in that list which contains the desired lead score.
 If you have not already done so, you will need to create a List Maintenance Program which writes the contact’s score to the configured list and selected score field periodically.
 This score can be based on the same, Default score sheet used for segmentation or you may choose to create a separate score sheet for the purpose of account scoring which is used in the program which writes the score to the contact record.